-David Crosby, Byrds and Crosby, Stills & Nash co-founder, dies at 81
+David Crosby, rock musician and CSNY co-founder, dies at 81

 Latest Weather Blog

-David Crosby, Byrds and Crosby, Stills & Nash co-founder, dies at 81
+David Crosby, rock musician and CSNY co-founder, dies at 81

-Singer-songwriter-guitarist David Crosby, a founding member of '60s rock bands the Byrds and Crosby, Stills & Nash, has died at 81, Variety reports.
+David Crosby, the brash rock musician who evolved from a baby-faced harmony singer with the Byrds to a mustachioed hippie superstar and an ongoing troubadour in Crosby, Stills, Nash & (sometimes) Young, has died at 81.

+The New York Times reported Thursday, based on a text message from Crosby’s sister in law, that the musician died Wednesday night.
+Several media outlets reported Crosby’s death citing anonymous sources; The Associated Press was not able to confirm Crosby’s death despite calls and messages to multiple representatives and Crosby’s widow.

 Trending News